Published by Carl Hedinger. Last Updated on February 8, 2024.

 North Carolina Arboretum Trails

 The North Carolina Arboretum features more than 10 miles of biking and hiking trails.
-The hiking trails connect you to other popular spots in the area like Lake Powhatan, Pisgah National Forest, and the Blue Ridge Parkway.
+The hiking trails connect you to popular spots like Lake Powhatan and the Blue Ridge Parkway.

 Take your pick and choose between an easy, moderate, or difficult trail.
 Trail lengths range from 0.3 miles to 1.2 miles.
 Hop on the easier Bent Creek Trail (1.3 miles) or the moderate Carolina Mountain Trail (1.2 miles).